abajwa-hw/security-workshops/Setup-ranger-21.md

 select code,description from sample_08 limit 5;
 ```

-- Now look at the audit reports for the above and notice that audit reports for beeline queries show up in Ranger
+- Now look at the audit reports for the above and notice that audit reports for beeline queries show up in Ranger under Audit > Big Data

 ![Image](../master/screenshots/ranger21-hive-audit-legal1.png?raw=true)